Indications and clinical use:

 Children aged 12 months through 23 months of age at the time of first dose:

-The vaccination schedule consists of two primary doses, each of 0.5 mL, given 2 months between doses.
-The need for a booster dose after this vaccination schedule has not been established.
+The vaccination schedule consists of two primary doses, each of 0.5 mL, given not less than with 2 months between doses, followed by a booster given at an interval of 12 to 23 months between the primary series and booster.*

-Adolescents and adults aged 11 years through 25 years of age at the time of first dose:
+Children, adolescents and adults aged 2 years through 25 years of age at the time of first dose:

 The vaccination schedule consists of two primary doses, each of 0.5 mL, given not less than 1 month between doses.
-The need for a subsequent dose after this vaccination schedule has not been established.
+A booster dose should be considered in individuals at continued risk of exposure to meningococcal disease, based on guideline recommendations.

 BEXSERO should be given by deep intramuscular injection, preferably in the anterolateral aspect of the thigh in infants or in the non-dominant deltoid muscle region of the upper arm in older subjects.